gjumic/ubnt-mpower-mfi/README.md

 ```
 If you have multiple smart plugs, just append same snippet again with different ip address and name_override variable.
-Use Grafana mFi mPower & TP-Link HS110.json file and import it into your Grafana
+Use Grafana mFi mPower & TP-Link HS110.json file and import it into your Grafana.